workingdevshero/deno-imap/README.md

 - [Fetch Example](./examples/fetch.ts): Demonstrates how to fetch and decode message content, including handling multipart messages and different encodings.
 - [Mailboxes Example](./examples/mailboxes.ts): Shows how to manage mailboxes, including creating, renaming, and deleting them.
 - [Advanced Example](./examples/advanced.ts): Shows more advanced features like searching, fetching message content, and manipulating messages.
-- [List Recent Example](./examples/list_recent.ts): Demonstrates how to list and display the most recent message from each non-standard mailbox, including envelope information and message content.

 To run the examples, create a `.env` file with your IMAP server details, then run: